 - Never use chairs or desks as ladders; only use an actual ladder

 - Train new employees on safety protocols, such as emergency escape routes and the use of fire extinguishers

 - Ensure that all lights and space heaters are turned off before closing for the night to prevent fire hazards

 - Encourage your employees to report any safety concerns immediately

 The safety of your employees is crucial to your business.
-Contact us for more information on Texas commercial workers compensation.
+Contact us for more information on Florida commercial workers compensation.